todomd/todo.md/README.md

 - Completed column name must contain `✓` or `[x]`.
 - There are "2 spaces" at the end of every task title to serve as line breaks on Github pages.
 - Tags, mentions, estimate, date time, ticket id, etc. can be entered at the end of the task title.
+- A task with 2 space indentation in the title is a sub-task or description.

 ```
 # Project Name